-36 OVERHEAT THERMOSTAT
+33 OVERHEAT THERMOSTAT

 - 1. Remove the split pin from the overheat thermostat pocket and remove the phial. - 2.
-Undo the two M3 screws and remove the thermostat assembly from its fixing bracket.

-- 3. Undo the backnut and two M3 screws to release the top bracket.

-- 4. Remove the wires and reconnect them to the new thermostat body as follows:

-- 1. pink

-- 2. white
+Undo the 2 M3 screws and remove the thermostat assembly from its fixing bracket. - 3.
+Undo the backnut and the 2 M3 screws and remove the top bracket. - 4.
+Remove the wires and reconnect them to the new thermostat body as follows: - 1. pink - 2. white - 3. red.

-- 3. red

-Reconnect the earth connection.
+Reconnect the earth terminal

-5. Reassemble in reverse order, ensuring that the thermostat connections are facing the front before fitting the top bracket, and that the capillary goes through the slot in the top panel.
+5. Reassemble in reverse order, ensuring that the thermostat connections are facing front before fitting the top bracket and that the capillary goes through the slot in the top panel.